Not all magic and fairy dust for live TV production of Peter Pan

-NEW YORK More than 9 million people tuned in to watch a high-flying Allison Williams as Peter Pan and a tap-dancing Christopher Walken as Captain Hook in a live television production of the classic musical that drew mixed reactions from fans and critics.
+NEW YORK Dec 5 Millions of fans tuned in to watch a high-flying Allison Williams as Peter Pan and a tap-dancing Christopher Walken as Captain Hook in a live television production of the classic musical that drew mixed reactions from fans and critics.

-But not everyone was enthralled by the latest version of the beloved children's story about the boy who refuses to grow up and the one-handed pirate.
+But not all viewers were enthralled by the latest version of the classic children's story about the boy who refuses to grow up and the one-handed pirate.

-Viewers who found the production lacklustre, wooden or odd turned to social media to vent their disappointment.
+Viewers who found the production lackluster, wooden or odd turned to social media to vent their disappointment.

 "Weird that the 'lost boys' are grown men," tweeted actress Mia Farrow.

-"I'm watching #Peter Pan but it looks more like a gay pride parade," comedian Dane Cook said on Twitter.
+"I'm watching #Peter Pan but it looks more like a gay pride parade," a viewer named Dane Cook said on Twitter.

-"Honestly at this point, I'm just sticking around to see that psycho in the crocodile outfit again," tweeted Adam Lusici.
+"Honestly at this point, I'm just sticking around to see that psycho in the crocodile outfit again," added Adam Lusici.

-Oscar winner Walken, 71, drew the most varied comments for his laid-back, sashaying portrayal of Hook, which some likened to an ageing Jack Sparrow in the "Pirates of the Caribbean" films.
+Oscar winner Walken, 71, drew the most varied comments for his laid-back, sashaying portrayal of Hook, which some likened to an aging Jack Sparrow in the "Pirates of the Caribbean" films.

 "Christopher Walken can kill anyone on this stage anytime he likes.
 The only thing stopping him is his lack of interest," said TV viewer Maureen Johnson.